Seeing Perfection

 The tableau of patrons reminded me of clean, fattened, grunting hogs.
 Oftentimes, a din of excited chit-chat accompanied the sounds of careless diners hastily gulping plates of hearty stew.
 Mama's cauldrons belched out a strange aroma from a few feet distant.
 Closing out the imagery, bottles of pop or beer adorned the wooden tables.
 Vessels of life sweating liquid gold at the behest of a sweltering sun.

-Witnessing the oft-repeated scene of heaving bowls accompanied by chilled beverages must have proven an eternally exasperating tease.
-I felt crestfallen for the impoverished African souls who stood or sat motionless at the sidelines of prosperity.
+Witnessing the oft-repeated scene of heaving bowls accompanied by chilled beverages must have proven an eternally exasperating tease for local residents.
+I felt crestfallen for the impoverished African souls who stood or sat motionless at the sidelines of our collective prosperity.

-Transfixed by a desperate desire, through dark black eyes locals stared at the dripping beverages.
-Unconsciously licking chapped lips, these poor voyeurs undoubtedly imagined the cool liquid caressing their tongue before falling blissfully into an empty abyss.
+Transfixed by a desperate desire, through dark black eyes, locals stared at the dripping beverages.
+Unconsciously licking chapped lips, these poor voyeurs undoubtedly imagined the cool liquid caressing their tongue before falling blissfully into their empty abyss.
 Sumptuous treats purveying sights and smells that likely would never pass the wanting gullet of desperate Africans.

-Dogs, ribs protruding through matted coats, rounded out the vignette as they scavenged tidbits of fat, gristle, or rotten potato carelessly flung toward salivating jaws.
+Dogs, ribs protruding through matted coats, rounded out the vignette.
+Scavenging tidbits of fat, gristle, or rotten potato carelessly flung toward salivating jaws, the dogs propped on haunches excited by every movement.
 Challenging the beasts for scraps were blackened children who, at times, were accompanied by the odd gnarled old man fortunate enough to have survived the ripe old age of thirty.

 Maintaining order in the open-air restaurant was left to the brawny man Mama had hired.
 He was a sturdy young guard who, very seriously, entertained the charge of keeping famished dogs or untoward residents at bay.
 When the animals neared, he impassioned a flick with his stick as if they were flies.
 Unfortunately for the children, who were inevitably slower to react than dogs, the smart end of the guard's malicious stick often left a recognisable welt.